My First Dental Experience…

 Passing Down Anxiety…

 When I had to visit the dentist as a child, it was after my 6th birthday.
 My mother received dental insurance at her new job, and so I went for the first time.
-I didn’t have good brushing habits up to that point and so I had cavities from day one and my experience at the dentist became a ritual of painful needles and wining drills.
-The toy I got at the end was never enough, and it got to the point where I had to be bribed with toys and lego sets, or the dentist would again receive a good kicking.
+I didn’t have good brushing habits up to that point and so I had cavities from day one and my experience at the dentist became a ritual of painful needles and whining drills.
+The toy I got at the end was never enough, and it got to the point where I had to be bribed with toys and lego sets.

 Overcoming Your Fear…